rxliuli/joplin-utils/website/docs/joplin-vscode-plugin/guide/faq.md

 When you first use the joplin vscode plugin, you may encounter the problem of not being able to view images in markdown preview, there is a prompt in the preview **Some content has been disabled in this document**, this problem can be solved very simply.

-1. Enter the command `markdown.showPreviewSecuritySelector`.
-2.
+1. Enter the command `markdown.showPreviewSecuritySelector`
 2. Select `Allow insecure local content` in the list

 > [vscode markdown document](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview-security)